Wizards-vs-Robots/documentation/uc/change_spells.md

 # 5. Postconditions
 The postconditions for this use case are:
-1. The next available spell is indicated
+1. The next unlocked spell is selected.
 2. When casting a spell, the newly chosen spell gets used